-on a private boat tour from Antalya, lasting around two hours, with the chance to swim or just relax and take in the coastal scenery.
-Later there's the chance to eat at one of Antalya's traditional restaurants in the heart of the old city.
+hours, with the chance to swim or just relax and take in the coastal scenery.
+Later there's the chance to eat at one of Antalya's traditional restaurants in the heart of the old town.

 Aspendos - Aspendos was founded on the plains close to one of the biggest rivers of the region Köprüçay (ancient Eurymedon).
 Famous for its wonderfully preserved 7,000-seat theatre, which stands 96 metres wide with commanding views across the surrounding plains.
 The theatre is still in use today for music and ballet performances, nearly 2,000 years after it was built.